artur-ciocanu/launch.en/help/extension-reference/web/video-tracking-youtube-extension/overview.md

 Please note that this extension is also designed to dynamically check for a unique ID attribute value, like `player1`, whether the `enablejsapi` and `rel` query string parameters exist, and if their expected values are correct.
 As a result, the YouTube script tag can be added to a Web page with or without the `id` attribute and whether the `enablejsapi` and `rel` query string parameters are included or not.

+> [!NOTE]
+>
-On pages with more than one video, note that each video uses the same configuration set in the Launch rule executing on that page.
+> On pages with more than one video, each video uses the same configuration set in the tags rule executing on that page.
 For example, if you create a rule with an event that triggers on video 50% complete, each video on the page triggers the rule at the 50% cue point.

 The Extension relies on the following logic to rewrite the iFrames: